-The Social Security Administration announced a 5.9% cost-of-living adjustment (COLA) for 2022.
+The Social Security Administration announced an 8.7% cost-of-living adjustment (COLA) for 2023.

-This is the largest increase in the past 39 years.
+This is the largest increase in four decades.
+Last year's 5.9% increase had been the highest in 39 years.

 This COLA increase follows a 1.3% increase for 2021, 1.6% increase for 2020, a 2.8% increase for 2019, and a 2% increase for 2018.

-For people receiving SSI, the maximum federal payment will grow with the adjustment from $794 per month in 2021 to $841 per month in 2022.
+For people receiving SSI, the maximum federal payment will grow with the adjustment from $841 per month in 2022 to $914 per month in 2023.

-You should receive notification from Social Security indicating your new benefit amount in early December.
+You should receive a notification from Social Security indicating your new benefit amount in early December.

 Most recipients can also view their COLA notice online through their My Social Security account.